MacroHongZ/HampDTI/README.md

 - proteinSquence.txt : protein squences for all proteins in DTINet datasets.

 # Contacts
-If you have any questions or comments, please feel free to email wanghongzhun@webmail.hzau.edu.cn
+If you have any questions or comments, please feel free to email wanghongzhun@webmail.hzau.edu.cn or wanghongzhunsix@qq.com